The dissertation is a substantial work of original scholarship usually ranging in length from 200 to 450 double-spaced pages.

 2. Drafting of the Prospectus

 In consultation with members of the dissertation committee, you must draft a prospectus that is consistent with the spirit if not the letter of the specifications outlined below ("Contents of the Prospectus").
+Prospectus drafts (and later dissertation chapters) should be shared with the entire dissertation committee for consistent feedback and communication.
+The prospectus course (POLS 2050 and POLS2051) is designed to further explain the components of a prospectus and guide students through the creation of a prospectus.
+Students should be prepared to read and provide constructive feedback on each other's work in the class.

 3. Defense of the Prospectus

 In consultation with the three committee members and the DGS, you are responsible for scheduling the oral defense well in advance (a minimum of ten days beforehand); please do not forget to inform the DGS well in advance, so that the event can be publicized.
 Normally, the defense will proceed with the participation of all three committee members.
 In extraordinary circumstances, the defense may proceed with two examination committee members.
 If fewer than two committee members are able to attend, the defense must be rescheduled.
+Prospectus defenses are open to Political Science Department faculty and graduate students only.

-The format of a typical oral defense is as follows: (1) introductory remarks by the principal advisor; (2) a brief overview of the proposed thesis project by you; (3) questions from the dissertation committee members; (4) questions from the general public.
+The format of a typical oral defense is as follows: (1) introductory remarks by the principal advisor; (2) a brief overview of the proposed thesis project by you; (3) questions from the dissertation committee members; (4) questions from the general public, time permitting.
 The student will make a 10-15 minute presentation of the prospectus and then will be asked questions by any faculty members first and, time permitting, fellow graduate students in the room.

 Immediately following the question session, the dissertation committee shall meet in executive session to determine whether the prospectus should be approved.
 There are three options available to the committee: